All Episodes

 Because they had no audience.

-And the reason they lost their audience is because they're not honest, and they're not journalists as they claim, and they're not fair, balanced, and objective.
+And they're not journalists, as they claim, and they're not fair, balanced, and objective.

-And if they would just admit that they had a particular bias and point of view, and that they're talk show host, I think people would be more accepting, except they claim to be something that they're not.
+And if they would just admit that they had a particular bias and point of view and that they're talk show host, I think people would be more accepting, except they claim to be something that they're not.

 Anyway, here's Nora O'Donnell interviewing Joe Biden when he revoked Trump's clearance.